cdennig/transactional-ob-pattern/README.md

 You can find a bicep file that will take care of creating these resources (and their dependencies) under [Deployment/deploy.bicep](Deployment/deploy.bicep).

-To run the deployment script, open an [Azure Cloud Shell](https://shell.azure.com), clone this repository to your environment, switch **to the `Deployment` folder** an run:
+To run the deployment script, open an [Azure Cloud Shell](https://shell.azure.com), clone this repository to your environment, switch **to the `Deployment` folder** and run:

 ```shell
 export RESOURCE_GROUP=<resource-group-name> # name for your resource group